brettwooldridge/SansOrm/README.md

        CONSTRAINT item_product_fk FOREIGN KEY (product_key) REFERENCES product (product_key)
     );
 ```
-Starting with Customer, let's imagine a Java class that reflects the table in a straight forward way,
+Starting with Customer, let's imagine a Java class that reflects the table in a straight-forward way,
 and contains some JPA (javax.persistence) annotations:

 Customer: